peterhinch/micropython-samples/README.md

 These were written for encoders producing TTL outputs.
 For switches, adapt the pull definition to provide a pull up or pull down as required.

+The `encoder.portable.py` version should work on all MicroPython platforms.
+Tested on ESP8266.
+Note that interrupt latency on the ESP8266 limits performance (ESP32 is probably similar).

 # A pseudo random number generator

 On the Pyboard V1.1, true random numbers may be generated rapidly with pyb.rng()